-3-3.1 High Voltage System Shut-Down Procedure
+3-3.1 High-voltage System Shut-Down Procedure

-Any of the following procedures can shut down the high voltage system.
-The first response operation should only begin after shutting down the high voltage system.
-If the vehicle is heavily damaged, for example the Li-ion battery is deformed, broken or cracked, appropriate PPE must always be used and the Li-ion battery and high voltage components must not be touched.
-PPE must always be worn when touching or working on high voltage components.
+Any of the following procedures can shut down the high-voltage system.
+The first response operation can only begin after shutting down the high-voltage system.
+If the vehicle is heavily damaged, for example the high-voltage battery is deformed, broken or cracked, appropriate PPE must always be used and the highvoltage battery and high-voltage components must not be touched.

-- Failure to properly shut down the high voltage system before the Emergency Response Procedures are performed will result in serious injury or death from electrical shock.
-To prevent serious injury or death, NEVER touch high voltage harnesses or components without always wearing appropriate Personal Protective Equipment (PPE).
-PPE must always be worn when touching or working on high voltage components. - Mhen contact with high voltage components or high voltage harnesses is unavoidable, or when there is risk of such contact, you must always wear appropriate PPE.
-PPE must always be worn when touching or working on high voltage components.
+- A Failure to properly shut down the high-voltage system before the Emergency Response Procedures are performed will result in serious injury or death from electrical shock.
+To prevent serious injury or death, NEVER touch high-voltage harnesses or components without always wearing appropriate Personal Protective Equipment (PPE).
+Appropriate PPE must always be worn when touching or working on high-voltage components. - Mhen contact with high-voltage components or high-voltage harnesses is unavoidable, or when there is risk of such contact, you must always wear appropriate PPE.
+PPE must always be worn when touching or working on high-voltage components.